PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotatingDrumWithBaffles/ReadMe.md

 </html>

 # Setting up the Case
 As it has been explained in the previous cases, the simulation case setup is based on text-based scripts.
-Here, the simulation case setup are sorted in three folders: `caseSetup`, `setting` and `stl` (see the above folders).
+Here, the simulation case setup are sorted in three folders: `caseSetup`, `setting` and `stl`.

 ## Defining small and large particles
 Then in the `caseSetup/shapes` the diameter and the material name of the particles are defined.
 Two sizes are defined: 4 and 5 mm.